 - Toward Peace with Justice: One Hundred Years of the Carnegie Council (Full-length Book)

 This compelling book offers a fresh perspective on the Council's first 100 years, placing its story in the context of 20th century American and world history.
-Historian Kate Hallgren clarifies the difficult choices and conflicts surrounding the Council and its leaders' commitment to ethical behavior in the midst of conflict, from 1914 to the present.
+Historian Kate Hallgren clarifies the difficult choices and conflicts surrounding the Council and its leaders' commitment to ethical behavior in the midst of conflict, from 1914 to 2014 and into the future.

 - Resolutions Passed by The Church Peace Union [now Carnegie Council], at its First Meeting, February 10th, 1914